 The Wu Tsai Neuro seminar series is consistently excellent and relevant to our neurosciences community because our speakers are nominated by you!

 Wu Tsai Neuro is dedicated to creating a seminar series with speakers who can share a wide array of perspectives and scientific expertise with our diverse community.
-Speakers from all faculty career stages as well as late-stage postdocs will be considered, and we encourage you to nominate of speakers from groups that have been historically marginalized from science.
+Speakers from all faculty career stages will be considered, and we encourage you to nominate of speakers from groups that have been historically marginalized from science.

 As you compile a list of nominees, you may wish to consult the following resources:

 You may submit unlimited nominations (one at a time) at any point during the nomination period.

 Enter as much information as possible.
 Try to be accurate with name spelling and institution.

 Submissions will be most efficient if you have all of the following ready for each nominee: